 If any of the fields in the Control Channel contain illegal values, the core deasserts the appropriate event\\\valid signal after a delay.
-Using Table 3-10, page 47, we see that the delay to the event\block\size\valid output changing is 7- 2 = 5 clock cycles. event\block\size\valid changes five clock cycles after the block starts.
+Using Table 3-10, you can see that the delay to the event\block\size\valid output changing is 7-2 = 5 clock cycles. event\block\size\valid changes five clock cycles after the block starts.
 The block starting does not necessarily correspond to the first symbol being consumed on the Data Input Channel (see Figure 2-13).
-Figure 2-15 shows that the VALID Delay is not affected by waitstates.
+Figure 2-15 shows that the VALID Delay is not affected by wait states.
 If an invalid block configuration is sampled, the core aborts the processing of the block and treats the next symbol as being the first symbol in a new frame.
-Xilinx recommends resetting the core if any of the event\\\valid outputs go Low.